 Plot the measured flow rates on the Y-axis and the measured head on the X-axis [1].
-To fit a power function, select the data range, then click Insert followed by Charts and Scatter [2].
-Right-click on the data points in the chart and select Add Trendline followed by Power, Display Equation on Chart and Display R-squared Value on Chart [3].
+Select the data range, then click Insert followed by Charts and Scatter [2].
+To fit a power function, right-click on the data points in the chart and select Add Trendline followed by Power, Display Equation on Chart and Display R-squared Value on Chart [3].

-SCREEN: Plotting the measured flow rates on the Y-axis and the measured head on the X-axis.

 SCREEN: Excel menu with Insert > Charts > Scatter being selected.

 SCREEN: Excel window showing the trendline options selected and the final graph with equation and R-squared value.